As lockdown restrictions begin to ease, businesses are planning for a return to the workplace.

 1. Government Guidelines

-Employers must ensure that any decisions that are being made puts employee’s health and wellbeing as a top priority and is compliant with government guidelines.
+Employers must ensure that any decisions put employee’s health and wellbeing as a top priority and is compliant with government guidelines.

 2. Risk Assessment